plblum/jivs/planning/ModelRules Design Overview.md

 * Success
 * Only IssuesFound
-* Only BusinessLogicErrors
+* Only ExternalIssuesFound
-* Both IssuesFound and BusinessLogicErrors
+* Both IssuesFound and ExternalIssuesFound

 This overall workflow is one of the key reasons the detailed design should not assume that all configuration and all validation execution belong in one abstraction.